Kasbah du Toubkal

 To the side of the Kasbah, and slightly lower, is the stunning Garden House, which is cleverly designed so that it can be rented as a whole (3 bedrooms) or divided into an Apartment Suite (with kitchen), Junior Suite or Superior Room, all by locking off certain rooms.
 Its large lounge comes with an open fireplace and picture windows leading onto a terrace overlooking the valley, while its kitchen boasts a fridge, washing machine and a microwave (it is normally booked on a B&B basis).

-In Imlil village, 15 minutes' walk below Kasbah Toubkal, you'll find Dar Imlil - a simpler house with 10 bedrooms, indoor seating areas, and a large terrace overlooking the village.
+In Imlil village, 15 minutes' walk below Kasbah Toubkal, you'll find Dar Imlil - a simpler riad with 12 bedrooms, indoor seating areas, and a large terrace and swimming pool overlooking the village.
 Manager Abdou is the brother of Hajj Maurice (who manages the main kasbah), so service is of a similar standard, and rooms are almost identical in size and spec - though lacking those elevated views, of course.
 Staff are on hand to cook your meals, offer mint tea and snacks when you return from your trek.

 If you book an overnight trek through the kasbah, accommodation is either in simple mountain refuges (on the Toubkal ascent), or in the Kasbah Toubkal-owned Azzaden Trekking Lodge (on the 6-day trekking package).
 This comfy refuge, situated 4-7 hours above the kasbah (depending which route you choose), is a great option for those who want to get deep into the mountains but don't like the idea of roughing it.
 It has 4 bedrooms, each with an ensuite bathroom and heated floors; and a lounge, terrace, hammam and good food.
 It is staffed by the guide and muleteer who accompany you.